Lincoln Memorial

 Like different landmarks on the National Mall – including the adjacent Vietnam Veterans Memorial, Korean War Veterans Memorial, and National World War II Memorial – the commemoration is regulated by the National Park Service under its National Mall and Memorial Parks bunch.
 It has been recorded on the National Register of Historic Places since October 15, 1966.
 It is interested in general society 24 hours a day.
 In 2007, it was positioned seventh on the List of America's Favorite Architecture by the American Institute of Architects.
 Following 2010, roughly 6 million individuals visit the dedication annually.

-Lincoln Memorial Lincoln Memorial Reviewed by neeraj ranga on 04:58 Rating: 5
+Reviewed by neeraj ranga

 No comments